-Kick-off your slime making session with one of the most popular, kid-favorite slime recipes!
+Kick off your slime-making session with one of the most popular, kid-favorite slime recipes!
 This AMAZING soft slime is just right for hands to squish and squeeze.

 Science is full of cool ways to create, including homemade fluffy slime.
 Bonus, we have a fluffy slime recipe for every season if you scroll to the bottom!

+We always like to include a bit of homemade slime science around here.
 What’s the science behind the slime?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and form this cool stretchy substance.
 This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules flow past one another keeping the glue in a liquid state.
 Until…